 Great for raised borders, terracing and forming steps.

-Block-shaped wire mesh baskets, you fill with stone or rubble, can be planted in too.
+Block-shaped wire mesh baskets, filled with stone or rubble that can be planted in.

 Inexpensive and attractive alternative to conventional retaining walls of concrete or bricks.